MhammadAli/Shop-App/README.md

-# Shop Application
+# Cart Crashers Application

-Welcome to the **Shop Application**, a modern e-commerce app built with Flutter.
+Welcome to the **Cart Crashers Application**, a modern e-commerce app built with Flutter.
 This application provides users with a seamless shopping experience, offering user registration, login, product browsing, and category-based filtering.
 The app is fully integrated with an API to manage user authentication, product data, and user preferences.

 ## Features